micmejia/bible-dump/NKJV/Matthew/Matt 16.md

 Then the Pharisees and Sadducees came, and testing Him asked that He would show them a sign from heaven.

 ###### 2
-He answered and said to them, "When it is evening you say, '_It will be_ fair weather, for the sky is red';
+He answered and said to them, "When it is evening you say, 'It will be fair weather, for the sky is red';

 ###### 3
-and in the morning, '_It will be_ foul weather today, for the sky is red and threatening.'
+and in the morning, 'It will be foul weather today, for the sky is red and threatening.'
 Hypocrites!
-You know how to discern the face of the sky, but you cannot _discern_ the signs of the times.
+You know how to discern the face of the sky, but you cannot discern the signs of the times.

 ###### 4
 A wicked and adulterous generation seeks after a sign, and no sign shall be given to it except the sign of the prophet Jonah."
 And He left them and departed.